Hedgelaying: Devon style

 In Devon, hedgelaying is usually referred to as steeping.
-The pleachers are known as steepers.
-They are held in place by crooks (forked sticks driven into the centre of the hedgebank).
-The two sides of the hedge are steeped separately (as long as the hedge is big enough) leaving a gap through the centre of the hedge.
+The pleachers are known as steepers, and are held in place by crooks, forked sticks driven into the centre of the hedgebank.
+The two sides of the hedge are steeped separately if the hedge is big enough, leaving a gap through the centre of the hedge.
 When steeping is finished any eroded soil is cast up on top of the hedge to retain a good height of bank.

 In this context, the word hedge derives from an earlier one meaning bank – i.e. the division between strips in the medieval farming system.
 The association comes from the time when after the 18th century enclosures each man had to dig a ditch as his boundary and pile the soil spoil on his side of the ditch.
 He then had to plant bushes in order to keep his animals on his own land.
-This 'digging down and stocking up' was very hard work and as a result when creating internal boundaries, the ditch was often left out but the result was still called a hedge.
+This 'digging down and stocking up' was very hard work; when creating internal boundaries, the ditch was often left out but the result was still called a hedge.

 Typical features of the style are: